-Galapagos Travel Advisor - Galapagos Islands Information Virtual Tour
+Galapagos Travel Information

 The Galapagos Islands (Spanish name: Archipiélago de Colón) is an archipelago made up of 13 main volcanic islands, 6 smaller islands, and 107 rocks and islets.
 The very first island is thought to have formed between 5 and 10 million years ago as a result of tectonic activity.
 The youngest islands, Isabela and Fernandina, are still being formed, with the most recent volcanic eruption in 2005.